Pumpkin Whoopie Pies with Caramel Pecan Filling

 Instructions

-- HEAT oven to 350°F and line two light-colored baking sheets with parchment paper.
+- Preheat the oven to 350°F and line two light-colored baking sheets with parchment paper.
 Set aside.

 - Stir in eggs, 1 at a time, then add vanilla and pumpkin.
 Scrape sides again and stir to evenly incorporate ingredients.